 supernova unit

-A unit used in expressing the frequency with which supernova occur, late 20th century – present.
+A unit used in expressing the frequency with which supernova occur, late 20ᵗʰ century – present.
+One supernova unit is a rate of 1 supernova per century in a field of stars whose luminosity, measured in the B-band, is 100 billion times that of the sun.
 Symbol, SNu.

 * In the quotations the word "solar" has been substituted for the solar symbol, which is not available in most browsers' fonts.